 We’ve got a process to help involve the community to gather their feedback to ensure your proposal has the best chance of passing, well before it is voted on.
 The more detail in your proposal, the better, but at the heart of it, a proposal is just a statement by you that answers 2 questions for the PIVX community; “What is it going to cost us?” and “What is it going to buy us?”

 A lot of the steps shown below are optional, but if you follow these steps, you are most certainly going to save yourself a ton of time.

-STEP 1: Discuss it on Slack.
+STEP 1: Discuss it on Discord.

 If needed, get an invite to Discord.
 Join the appropriate channel, introduce yourself, and throw your idea out there.
 Maybe someone else is already working on the same idea, or it has been tried before.
 Better yet, maybe there are people who have ideas to add and want to help!
 A discussion in Slack is the easiest way to leverage the power of the large PIVX Community.
 It is in everyone’s best interest that you take advantage of that!

 STEP 2: OK.
 People like your idea.
 Now what?

 Once you think the idea is solid, bring the discussion to the next level at forum.pivx.org in the Budget & Governance Proposals –> Pre-Proposal Discussions category.

 By it’s nature, content in Slack doesn’t stick around long.
 It is a real-time chat system, and history is deleted pretty quickly.
 The forums provide a more permanent home for your discussion.
 People can see what was written days ago, and add to that feedback with their own thoughts.
 When it is time for people to Vote, they won’t be able to review comments in Slack.
 They will be gone.
 So try to have the main discussion reside in the forums.

 STEP 3: Understand the importance of the PPL.